-- When the Respondent accepts responsibility for violating policy, and desires to accept a sanction and end the resolution process; or - When the Title IX Coordinator can resolve the matter informally by providing supportive measures to remedy the situation.
+- When the Respondent accepts responsibility for violating policy, and desires to accept a sanction and end the resolution process; or - When the Title IX Coordinator can resolve the matter informally by facilitating a negotiated resolution to remedy the situation.

-To initiate Informal Resolution, a Complainant needs to submit a formal complaint, as defined above.
+To initiate Informal Resolution, a Complainant needs to submit a complaint or report, as defined above.
 If a Respondent wishes to initiate Informal Resolution, they should contact the Title IX Coordinator to so indicate.